Patterns for working with temporal coordinates.

 cftime#

-A temporal Cell will always contain cftime objects for its point, or point and bound.
+By default a temporal Cell will always contain cftime objects for its point, or point and bound.

 See also